 “At one site, the footprints were initially thought to be made by a giant bipedal pterosaur walking on the mudflat, we now understand that these were bipedal crocodile prints,” Dr. Romilio said.

-“The footprints measure around 24 centimeters, suggesting the track-makers had legs about the same height as human adult legs.
-These were long animals that we estimate were over three meters in length.
+“The footprints measure around 24 centimeters (9 inches), suggesting the track-makers had legs about the same height as human adult legs.
+These were long animals that we estimate were over three meters (10 feet) in length.
 And while footprints were everywhere on the site, there were no handprints.”